asmuth-archive/sqltap/README.md

-FnorDB
+SQLTap
 ======

-FnorDB is a HTTP+JSON <=> MySQL gateway.
+SQLTap is a HTTP+JSON <=> MySQL gateway.
 It fetches nested records from the database without using SQL JOIN and parallizes queries where possible.

 Usage
 -----

-### Starting FnorDB
+### Starting SQLTap

-    ./fnordb --db "mysql://localhost:3306/?user=root" --http 8080 -c config/
+    ./sqltap --db "mysql://localhost:3306/?user=root" --http 8080 -c config/

 ### Schema and Relations